SRC-Handbook-Infrastructure-Team/srch-s25/srch-website/src/markdown/MarkdownStylingGuide.md

 1. **Demographic Parity**: The proportion of positive decisions should be equal across groups.
 2. **Equal Opportunity**: True positive rates should be equal across groups.
 ```

-Remember that well-structured content with proper use of custom links will create a better experience for users navigating the handbook.